Space48/Space48_SKURedirect/README.md

 Installation Instructions
 -------------------------
-To install this module add the app folder to the web root.
-To activate the module log into the admin and go to System > Configuration > Space 48 > SKURedirect -> Settings.
+To install this module add the files to appropriate directories.
+To activate the module log into the admin and go to System > Configuration > Advanced > Disable Modules Output > Select Enable on Space48_SKURedirect.

 Uninstallation